khoapham1002/khoapham1002.github.io/README.md

-# Data Scientist

-I am looking for a full-time data scientist position where I can leverage my skills in data analysis, machine learning, and statistics to solve complex business problems.
-I have a strong background in data science, machine learning, and statistics, and I am proficient in Python, R, SQL, and Tableau.
-I have experience working with large datasets, building predictive models, and communicating results to non-technical stakeholders.
-I am passionate about using data to drive business decisions and I am excited about the opportunity to work on challenging projects that have a real impact.

 ## Education
 **University of Massachusetts, Amherst** | Expected Graduation: Dec 2025
 - **Master of Science (M.S), Business Analytics** (Accelerated 4+1 Program)